gitlabhq/gitlabhq/doc/development/ee_features.md

 # Guidelines for implementing Enterprise Edition feature

-## Write the code
+## Write the code and the tests

 Implement the wanted feature.

-## Write the tests

 Implemented feature needs to have the full test coverage.
 For now, exception is the code that needs to query a LDAP server.

 ## Write the documentation